globalzon/yaamp/README.md

 		include fastcgi_params;
 	}

-If you use apache should be something like:
+If you use apache, it should be something like:

 	RewriteEngine on